|

 In

-more recent times the Thames formed a major highway between London and
+Thames formed a major highway between London and

 Westminster, Hampton Court and Oxford, The Guild of Watermen being the